-During 2016, the Bank began to utilize Promontory's ICS, product to replace pledged securities; thereby increasing liquidity.
-ICS utilizes a nation-wide bank network to provide FDIC insurance coverage to the Bank's depositors.
-The Bank is using the product to replace pledged securities to the Bank's Ohio public customers and for commercial sweep customers previously utilizing daily repurchase agreements to protect balances over \$250 thousand.
-The majority of the commercial accounts converted in 2017.
+The Bank uses Promontory's ICS product which utilizes a nation-wide bank network to provide FDIC insurance coverage to the Bank's depositors to protect balances over \$250 thousand.
+The Bank is using the product to replace pledging securities for the Bank's Ohio public customers and commercial sweep customers; thereby increasing liquidity.